yashkathe/F1-API-JSON/README.md

   Fetch all the world champions
   _No arguments_

+- **getRaceResults**
+  Fetch race results for all the grand prix in a given year.
+  The function takes one argument: The year from which you want to extract race results.

 ## Snapshots

 If you want to have a look at the output from the given functions check [this](https://github.com/yashkathe/F1-API/tree/master/__tests__/__snapshots__).